chriz2600/DreamcastHDMI/README.md

     | Arcade stick | `Y` + `B` + `Z` + `C` + `Start` | `C` maps to `R-trigger`/`ok`<br>`Z` maps to `L-trigger`/`cancel`  |

 - Fixed: Do not drive pin 6, when in `Cable Detect` mode (Thanks to Ste!)

+- New: Display WiFi signal quality and channel on `Test/Info` OSD screen.

 - Documentation: [DCHDMI LED status patterns](DCHDMI-LED.md)